uecode/qpush-bundle/README.md

 ##Overview
-This bundle allows you to easily consume messages from Push Queues by simply tagging your services and relying on Symfony's event dispatching - without needing to run a daemon or background process to continuously poll your queue.
+This bundle allows you to easily consume messages from Push Queues by simply tagging your services and relying on Symfony's event dispatcher - without needing to run a daemon or background process to continuously poll your queue.

 **Full Documentation:** [qpush-bundle.readthedocs.org](http://qpush-bundle.rtfd.org)